Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/statisticalMethod.md

 ![](image/2023-05-29-18-55-26.png)

-- The normal distribution can be used to approximate a Poisson distribution with $\lambda > 10$, for large $\lambda$, each individual outcome becomes samll so the continuity can be omitted.
+- The normal distribution can be used to approximate a Poisson distribution with $\lambda > 10$, for large $\lambda$, each individual outcome becomes small so the continuity can be omitted.

 ##### 5.9.4: Other continuous distribution